 Dramatic devices

 Metaphor and simile refer to the comparison of one thing to another and is often used in poetry and literature.
-Repetition includes devices such as Anaphora (repetition at the start), Epistrophe (repetition at the end), and Anadiplosis (repetition of the ending at the beginning).
+Repetition includes devices such as Anaphora (repetition at the start), Epistrophe (repetition at the end), and Anadiplosis (repetition of the ending at the beginning), Symploce (repetition at the end with a small change in the middle).

 Structural matters refer to how the structure of a sentence can reinforce meaning and intended effect in written or spoken language.
 This includes: